gadese/INF8215_code/README.md

 	..5.
 L2 regularization
 	..6.
 Data pre-processing using Scikit-Learn and Pandas and the pipeline architecture ..7.
 We also compared multiple models in order to see their respective performance on the dataset (Softmax classifier vs Decision tree vs GaussianNB)

+This lab was completed with @beaupreda and Rémi Croteau